 When a project is moved into another project, the permissions settings on the item being moved are maintained unless the destination project is scoped to include nested projects.
 (Project permissions in this case mean the View and Publish capabilities for the project itself.)

-- If the destination project is set to locked (not including nested projects), the permissions for the project being moved are not overwritten.
-Whether or not the moved project is locked or customizable is preserved from its original setting.
+• If the destination project is set to locked (not including nested projects), the permissions for the project being moved aren’t overwritten.
+Whether the moved project is locked or customizable is preserved from its original setting.

-- If the destination project is set to customizable, the permissions for the project being moved are not overwritten but they are now editable.
+• If the destination project is set to customizable, the permissions for the project being moved aren’t overwritten but they’re now editable.